 State law allows only designated individuals to recover damages that could help them pay for their loved one’s final medical expenses, funeral and burial arrangements, and other losses.
 We can answer your questions about wrongful death actions during a free consultation.

-You Will Need Evidence to Prove Your Case
+You Will Need Evidence to Prove Your New Orleans Catastrophic Injury Case

 A catastrophic injury lawyer from Laborde Earles Injury Lawyers can identify your damages and collect evidence of their value when we represent you in New Orleans.
 This evidence can include: